mendezjavier3567-prog/nexocoin/docs/wallet.md

 Public keys:

 - Are derived from private keys
 - Are used to verify transaction signatures
 - Can be shared safely

-Nodes validate signatures using public keys.
+Nodes validate transactions by verifying signatures against public keys.

 ---